 Albania is one of the cheaper places to own property in Europe, but the sticker price is not the whole story.
-Between the transfer tax, the notary, registration and legal work, a direct purchase carries closing costs in the region of 4% to 5.5% of the price, and there are a few ongoing charges to plan for once you own.
+Between the notary, registration and legal work, a direct purchase carries buyer-side costs in the region of 2% to 4% of the price, with the larger transfer tax and any capital gains generally sitting with the seller, and there are a few ongoing charges to plan for once you own.

 This guide breaks down every line, gives current price context by area, and works through a full example so you can see the all-in number.
 Figures are indicative 2026 ranges; we confirm the exact costs for your specific property before you commit.